RELIC: Investigating Large Language Model Responses using Self-Consistency: Informing the Design

 \section{Informing the Design}

 We conducted a formative study to learn how users search for and confirm factual information from LLM-generated text, as well as the shortcomings of current LLM interfaces (e.g., OpenAI Playground) in indicating the level of reliability in the generated text.
-The study helps us identify the necessary requirements for designing a highly efficient interactive system that enables users to better understand the reliability of the generated text.
+From the study, we identify requirements for designing an efficient LLM interface to convey the reliability of the generated text.